epasveer/seer/src/resources/help/BreakpointGdbSeerManager.md

 Any output from the Seer program is ouput to this logger.
 Mostly, this is the result of any GDB/mi command, whether the GDB/mi command is manually entered or entered by Seer.
 Normally this logger is disabled.

+### Console output

+Any output from the program being debugged is output to this logger.
+Basically, the program's stdout.
+The stdout can also be echoed to the terminal that started Seer.

+This logging tab can be started attached along side the other loggers.
+Or detached as a normal window.
+Or detached as a minimized window.
+See Seer's config dialog or View->Console menu option.
+Be sure to save the config changes.

+If the program being debugged is asking for stdin input, it can be entered in the "stding input text" field.

 ### Save and load breakpoints

 There are two buttons to save or load the various types of breakpoints to/from a file.
 The breakpoint file can be specified in the Debug dialog or on the command line: